 Don’t gamble with your future – call us today for a free consultation.

 We can get you the best possible outcome in your case.

-Theft and Retail Theft is a serious crime in Chicago, and it’s one that carries serious penalties—it’s either a felony or a misdemeanor, depending on the value of the property taken.
+Theft and retail theft are serious crimes in Chicago, and they each carry serious penalties.
+These types of theft can be felonies or a misdemeanors, depending on the value of the property taken.
 Most people accused of stealing something from another person find that it’s best to talk to a Chicago theft defense attorney who understands the law and who’s willing to fight hard on their behalf.

 Theft and Retail Theft in Chicago

 Theft, according to 720 ILCS 5/16-1, is when a person:

 - Obtains or exerts unauthorized control over property of its owner

 - Deceives the property’s owner in order to get control of it

 - Threatens the property’s owner in order to get control of it